How to beat the Elden Ring Red Wolf of Radagon boss fight

 Play this fight aggressively while pulling the Wolf's focus off you as much as possible and it shouldn't cause too much trouble.
 It's definitely worth beating for spellcasters whenever possible, as aside from a bulk payment of 14000 Runes, players will also get a Memory Stone, a special item that permanently increases the number of spells the player can have prepared at any one time.

-More importantly, killing the Wolf puts down a new Site of Grace in the arena known as the "Debate Hall", and opens up the final stretch of Raya Lucaria Academy to the North, which you'll need to get through to beat Renalla, the final boss of this area.
+More importantly, killing the Wolf puts down a new Site of Grace in the arena known as the "Debate Hall", and opens up the final stretch of Raya Lucaria Academy to the North, which you'll need to get through to beat Renalla, the final boss of this area (if you're having trouble with her, we've got a full guide on how to beat Renalla in Elden Ring here).
 There's also a few other, optional Red Wolves scattered around the Elden Ring map, so keep some of these tips in mind in case you find them.

 Elden Ring Tree Sentinel Boss guide | How to beat Margit in Elden Ring | How to beat Godrick in Elden Ring | How to beat Radahn in Elden Ring | Can you beat the Grafted Scion at the beginning? | Elden Ring main bosses | Elden Ring early bosses